claychen/python-misc/README.md

 This project(directory?) is to store things I borrowed from the net.
 Therefore, I have no credit for it.
-If you find something useful, take it without say a word.
-If you find something in this project that is not cited properly and is very similiar to great articles or codes, please let me know to mark credit for all the job done by those great people.
+If you find something useful, take it without saying a word.
+If you find something in this project that is not cited properly and is very similiar to great articles or codes, please let me know to mark credits for all the job done by those great people.

 Coding for FUN!